 - Butter: We're not only melting unsalted butter, we're browning it on the stovetop.
 Using melted butter helps produce a chewy cookie texture, while browned butter brings an incomparably toasty, toffee-like, caramelized flavor.

 - Pecans: Pecan halves are my preference for toasting as their larger size makes it easier to prevent burning than pre-chopped.
 On that front, chop your pecan halves after they've toasted and cooled.
+Walnuts work, too.

 - Bourbon (optional): Just a few tablespoons for soaking the raisins.
 This plumps them up and throws in a subtle complementary flavor.
 You can use rum if you prefer, or switch to orange juice or water.

-- Oats: Old-fashioned (also known as rolled oats) are the way as they hold up and remain hearty and chewy through baking.
+- Oats: Old-fashioned oats (also known as rolled oats) are the way as they hold up and remain hearty and chewy through baking.
 More heavily processed quick or instant oats are not a good substitute.

 - Sugars: A mix to balance chewiness and height (brown sugar) with crispier edges (granulated sugar).